 Inexperience or little knowledge about a condition could unintentionally cause injury.

-Although it may be uncomfortable for you to ask an instructor directly, you can take a look online to find out more or chat with other staff and students at the location where you attend class.
-Most yoga teachers, regardless of their experience, welcome questions as no teacher would want to knowingly hurt a student but inexperience or limited knowledge about a condition could unintentionally cause injury.
+Although it may be uncomfortable for you to ask an instructor directly, you can research online or chat with other staff and students at the location where you attend class.
+Most yoga teachers, regardless of experience, welcome questions as no teacher would want to knowingly hurt a student.
+However, inexperience or limited knowledge about a condition could unintentionally cause injury.

-Depending upon the yoga school or tradition the teacher follows, many 200hour graduates may also go ahead and continue in their studies with an additional 300hour teacher training.
-These trainings provide practicing teachers with an opportunity to study the whole topic of yoga in more depth including aspects of injury management and yoga therapy.
+Depending upon the yoga school or tradition the teacher follows, many 200hour graduates may continue in their studies with an additional 300hour teacher training.
+Others may diversify and focus on a particular school of yoga or facet of practice.
+These trainings provide practicing teachers with an opportunity to study yoga in more depth including aspects of injury management and yoga therapy.

 So take a little time to research further and consider experience, qualifications and ongoing study to find your perfect yoga match.